-With average bitrate, the bitrate is automatically adjusted over a longer period of time.
+With average bitrate, the bitrate is automatically adjusted over a longer timescale.
 This is so you can meet the specified target and provide the best video quality based on your available storage.
 Bitrate is higher in scenes with a lot of activity, compared to static scenes.
-You are more likely to get better image quality when in scenes with a lot of activity if you use the average bitrate option.
+You are more likely to get better image quality when needed when using the average bitrate option.
 You can define the total storage required to store the video stream for a specified amount of time (retention time) when image quality is adjusted to meet the specified target bitrate.
 Specify the average bitrate settings in one of the following ways: